Vdragon/kikiku.com/wp-content/plugins/sidekick/readme.txt

 = Ok, the plugin is installed and activated.
 How do I use it? =

-Click on the “Help Me” bottom left of your screen to open the Walkthrough menu.
+Click on the “Click for Help” bottom left of your screen to open the Walkthrough menu.
 You will be presented with the Walkthrough menu.
 Select your bucket then your walkthrough and away you go.

 = Can I suggest a Walkthrough that I’d like to see or give you feedback on the Sidekick WordPress Plugin? =